zzzprojects/learn-orm/tutorials/visual-studio/overview.md

 ### Visual Studio 2019 for Mac

-The following products support the minimum system requirements below.

- - Visual Studio Enterprise 2019 for Mac.
+The following are the minimum system requirements for Visual Studio 2019 for Mac.
- - Visual Studio Professional 2019 for Mac.
- - Visual Studio Community 2019 for Mac.

 <table>
 <tr>